stripe/stripe-react-native/README.md

 ## Stripe initialisation

-To initialise Stripe in React Native App use `StripeProvider` component in the root component of your application or `initialise` method alternatively.
+To initialise Stripe in React Native App use `StripeProvider` component in the root component of your application or `initStripe` method alternatively.

 `StripeProvider` can accept `urlScheme`, `publishableKey`, `stripeAccountId`, `threeDSecureParams` and `merchantIdentifier` as props.
 Only `publishableKey` is required.
 You can init it with a static values or if preferred fetch `publishableKey` from your server and then use it in `StripeProvider`.